Michaela000/EPICHAD/_sources/results.md

 _1.1 ICA outcome in Adult:_
 ![Adult_ICA](https://user-images.githubusercontent.com/82948946/126979246-936a2803-0586-4ee9-bb31-379556276ec2.png)

 This ICA-picture shows the 8 different components from an adult subject.
 The activation pattern is very different in each component: e.g. the first component ICA000 shows high activation in the frontal area near the eyes.
 Usually you would exclude this component because of artifacts due to eye movement, but in this case it was still considered an important component.
+There are a few components that are difficult to analyze because they are not focused (e.g: ICA005, ICA002).
 In ICA004 is an higher activity in the occipital lobe.
 Overall it can be seen, that the activity is mostly focused on the frontal (ICA000, ICA001), parietal (ICA001, ICA007) and occipital (ICA004, ICA006) lobe.

 _1.2 ICA outcome in Children:_
 ![Child_ICA](https://user-images.githubusercontent.com/82948946/126979253-fec58dbc-fead-4fdc-bbb9-7ab36bb9f425.png)
 This ICA-picture shows the 8 different compoenents from a children subject.
+A lot of the components are not focused and are therefore difficult to descirbe (e.g:ICA000, ICA004).
 Most of the activation is located at the frontal (ICA003) and temporal (ICA002, ICA006) lobe.

 **2. Topomap outcomes without vmax and vmin**